webdev456321/basic-calculator/README.md

 # basic-calculator

-A basic calculator made with using HTML,CSS(also used bootstrap) and Javascript.
+A basic calculator made with using HTML,CSS(bootstrap) and Javascript.
 API - DOM
+Icons - Google icons
+Font - Google Fonts